“Cognitive behavioural therapy (CBT) is a type of

 In Psychotherapy: Popular Types of Psychotherapy – Cognitive Behavioral Therapy the NAMI:

-In Cognitive Behavioural Therapy (CBT): Overview – Uses for CBT the NHS elaborate on:
+In Cognitive Behavioural Therapy (CBT): What CBT Is For the NHS elaborate on:

 How